halfaya/icfp2021/Lyrics.md

 [Refinement Types for Haskell](https://dl.acm.org/doi/10.1145/2628136.2628161)

-Encoding invariants using refinements\
+Refinement type system designed for Haskell\
-How can we check them with lazy semantics?\
+Type checking using an SMT solver\
-We don't know which binders do not terminate\
+Soundness is hard due to lazy semantics\
-Unless we label them explicitly.
+We must know which binders do not terminate\

 ## Verse 3